-This section provides step-by-step examples of working with logarithms.
-You will learn to convert between exponential and logarithmic forms, apply log properties to simplify complex expressions, and solve equations where the variable is trapped in an exponent or inside a log.
+This section provides step-by-step examples of working with logarithms, demonstrating how to convert between exponential and logarithmic forms, apply log properties to simplify complex expressions, and solve equations where the variable is trapped in an exponent or inside a log.

 Example